Dicentra spectabilis, more commonly known as "Old Fashioned Bleeding Heart", is one of the most strikingly beautiful spring blooming perennials.

 Beginning in April, Dicentra spectabilis is covered with deep pink and white heart-shaped flowers that dangle from gracefully arching branches and if kept evenly moist, it can continue to bloom from 4 to 6 weeks.
 It forms a beautiful, airy mounded clump up to 36" tall and 36" wide.

 A striking Dicentra spectabilis cultivar that really stands out in the shade garden is 'Gold Heart' which has vivid golden foliage with the same deep pink heart-shaped flowers as the species.
 Very cool!

 There is also a white old-fashioned bleeding heart named Dicentra spectabilis ‘Alba’ that is striking in a lightly shaded garden.

-If you prefer a smaller, more compact Dicentra that blooms continually all season, try the everblooming Dicentra varieties.
-Dicentra 'Luxuriant’ with its fern-like green foliage and deep pink flowers blooms from May through September.
-The bold cherry-pink flowers of Dicentra ‘King of Hearts’ contrast nicely with its beautiful fringed blue-green foliage.
+If you prefer a smaller, more compact bleeding heart that blooms through most of the season, try one of the everblooming varieties.
+These will bloom fairly continuously especially if the spent flower stems are removed.
+Dicentra 'Luxuriant' is a nice everbloomer with fern-like green foliage and deep pink flowers that bloom from May through September.
+'King of Hearts' is another everblooming variety with bold cherry pink flowers that contrast nicely with its fringed blue-green foliage.

-Dicentra species are great in combination with spring-blooming bulbs, Epimedium, Heuchera, and Polemonium in a light shade border or with ferns, hosta, and Polygonatum in a woodland garden setting.
+All species of Dicentra are great in combination with spring-blooming bulbs, Epimedium, Heuchera, and Polemonium in a light shade border or with ferns, hosta, and Polygonatum in a woodland garden.